albertbellonch/piet/README.md

 * **verbose**: Whether you want to get the output of the command or not.
 It is interpreted as a Boolean value.
 Default: false.

-* **quality**: If you wanna add a compression, adjust the quality parameter.
+* **quality**: Adjust the output compression for JPEGs.
 Valid values are any integer between 0 and 100 (100 means no compression and highest quality).
 Default: 100

+* **level**: Adjust the optimization level for PNGs.
+Valid values are any integer between 0 and 7 (7 means highest compression and longest processing time).
+Default: 7

 CarrierWave integration
 -----------------------